-Students and employees may access my.ketchum.edu "Departmental Links Information Update for Notification System" at any time to update their personal emergency notification information and designate a personal cell phone number to receive voice or text messages sent by Marshall B. Ketchum University's emergency notification system.
+Students and employees may provide their personal emergency notification contact information (Portal login required) to receive email, text, or voice messages sent by MBKU's emergency notification system.
+They may also provide their landline phone number, mobile number, and personal email address to be used solely for emergency notifications.

 A designation will remain in effect until changed or revoked by the student or employee or removed when the student or employee is no longer associated with MBKU.
-This information will be maintained confidential and will be accessible only to authorized University officials, and will not be disclosed except to law enforcement personnel as necessary during an emergency or the investigation of a crime.
+This information will be maintained confidential and will be accessible only to authorized University officials and will not be disclosed except to law enforcement personnel as necessary during an emergency or the investigation of a crime.